swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 The attribute `@safe(unchecked)` indicates that a definition is safe despite the use of unsafe constructs in its body.
 The attribute has no effect on the client, and could effectively be eliminated from the public interface (e.g., documentation, Swift textual interfaces, etc.) without changing how clients behave.

-There is an alternative formulation for acknowledging unsafe code that is used in some peer languages like C# and Rust: an `unsafe` block, which is a statement (or expression) that suppresses diagnostics about uses of unsafe code within it.
+There is an alternative formulation for acknowledging unsafe code that is used in some peer languages like C# and Rust: an `unsafe` block, which is a statement that suppresses diagnostics about uses of unsafe code within it.
 For example, the `sum` example could be written as follows:

 ```swift
 extension Array<Int> {